Raedin24/School/L400/Sem 2/DCIT 418/Intro to Network Security.md

 **Network Access Control (NAC)**  ensures only authorized devices/users can access network resources
 	- *Policy Enforcement* - Enforces security policies for access control based on ***user identity, device type, compliance status***
 	- *Endpoint Security* - Assesses the security posture of devices trying to access the network

+# Attacks
+Divided into the active and passive categories

+## Passive Attacks
+- Attempts to learn from the system but does not affect system resources.
+-